 Mike Holmes is one of Canada’s most respected contractors and TV personalities.
-He is known by the slogan “Make it right”.
-I am a fan of his, he really knows renovations and he describes his approach well in his book.
-He is not a soundproofing contractor, yet, he promotes soundproofing myths.
+He is known for the slogan “Make it right.”
+I am a fan of his; he knows renovations and describes his approach well in his book.
+However, he is not a soundproofing contractor, yet, he promotes soundproofing myths.

 However, his knowledge of soundproofing has many gaps.
-He is not a soundproofing contractor, nor he claims being one.
+He is not a soundproofing contractor, nor he claims to be one.
 He has several articles and YouTube videos where he dispenses soundproofing advice.
-In his recent article in the National Post he propagates not less than six soundproofing myths that circulate on the Internet.
-Many so-called soundproofing contractors pickup similar myths.
+In his recent article in the National Post, he propagates no less than six soundproofing myths circulating on the Internet.
+Many so-called soundproofing contractors pick up similar tales.

 The sentences in quotes are almost verbatim from the noted article.